linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 was the creation of a customs union which involved the adoption of a common tariff policy vis-à-vis third

 countries and the removal of trade barriers (especially tariffs) between member countries.
-By 1968 much

-progress had been made in these areas and it was believed that a means of further increasing trade between

-members would be the creation of a single European currency.
-At the Hague Summit of December 1969 the

-then six member countries of the EEC agreed in principle to establish complete economic and monetary union

-in stages, commencing in January 1971 and being completed by the end of 1980.
-Although in retrospect such

-a target seems absurdly ambitious, it must be remembered that the Bretton Woods system of fixed exchange

-rates had been operating with only occasional realignments for two decades.
+By 1968 much progress had been made in these areas and it was believed that a means of further increasing trade between members would be the creation of a single European currency.
+At the Hague Summit of December 1969 the then six member countries of the EEC agreed in principle to establish complete economic and monetary union in stages, commencing in January 1971 and being completed by the end of 1980.
+Although in retrospect such a target seems absurdly ambitious, it must be remembered that the Bretton Woods system of fixed exchange rates had been operating with only occasional realignments for two decades.

 _The Werner Report_

-As a result of the Hague Summit of 1969, a committee was set up to investigate the subject, and in 1972

-it delivered the so-called Werner Report on Economic and Monetary Union. !e report envisaged a fully$edged monetary union between the members of the EEC by 1980.
-In relation to the free movement of factors

-- f production the report argued for the removal of all impediments and distortions to such movements.
-!e report foresaw the conduct of fiscal and monetary policies being carried out at the community level by community institutions invested with the necessary decision-making powers, the main aim of such institutions being to regulate the monetary and credit policies of the union and manage the external exchange rate visà-vis non-EEC currencies.
+As a result of the Hague Summit of 1969, a committee was set up to investigate the subject, and in 1972 it delivered the so-called Werner Report on Economic and Monetary Union.
+The report envisaged a full-fledged monetary union between the members of the EEC by 1980.
+In relation to the free movement of factors of production the report argued for the removal of all impediments and distortions to such movements.
+The report foresaw the conduct of fiscal and monetary policies being carried out at the community level by community institutions invested with the necessary decision-making powers, the main aim of such institutions being to regulate the monetary and credit policies of the union and manage the external exchange rate vis-à-vis non-EEC currencies.
 Fiscal policy would be employed to ensure both economic stability and growth.
 Finally, community institutions would also operate regional and structural policies designed 'to contribute to the balanced development of the community'.

-!e main result of the Werner Report was the Snake in the Tunnel arrangement of 1972 which, as

-we have seen, had a very poor track record and was all but finished by 1978.
+The main result of the Werner Report was the Snake in the Tunnel arrangement of 1972 which, as we have seen, had a very poor track record and was all but finished by 1978.
 Apart from being overambitious, there were more fundamental reasons for the failure to achieve EMU by the target date.
-In the

-first instance, the six original members were joined by Ireland, the United Kingdom and Denmark in 1973.

-!eir accession negotiations and the ensuring of their successful integration into the EEC inevitably took

-precedence.
-In addition, as we saw in Chapter 11, the Bretton Woods system of fixed exchange rates broke

-up in 1971 and was swi(ly followed by the first oil shock of 1973/74. !e impact of the oil price rise was

-not spread evenly, and coinciding with the new era of $oating exchange rates meant that countries were

-free to adopt different policy responses.
-Some countries, such as the UK and Italy, adopted expansionary

-policies in a bid to stave off recession, while others such as Germany were determined to avoid in$ation

-and adopted de$ationary policies.
-With such policy divergences and resulting differential in$ation rates

-408

-The European Monetary System and European Monetary Union

-any hope of achieving fixed exchange rate parities between European currencies was soon vanquished.

-During the period 1971–75 French consumer prices rose by 52%, while in Germany they rose by 34.7%

-and in the UK by 82.5%.
+In the first instance, the six original members were joined by Ireland, the United Kingdom and Denmark in 1973.
+Their accession negotiations and the ensuring of their successful integration into the EEC inevitably took precedence.
+In addition, as we saw in Chapter 11, the Bretton Woods system of fixed exchange rates broke up in 1971 and was swiftly followed by the first oil shock of 1973/74.
+The impact of the oil price rise was not spread evenly, and coinciding with the new era of floating exchange rates meant that countries were free to adopt different policy responses.
+Some countries, such as the UK and Italy, adopted expansionary policies in a bid to stave off recession, while others such as Germany were determined to avoid inflation and adopted deflationary policies.
+With such policy divergences and resulting differential inflation rates any hope of achieving fixed exchange rate parities between European currencies was soon vanquished.
+During the period 1971–75 French consumer prices rose by 52%, while in Germany they rose by 34.7% and in the UK by 82.5%.

-Ultimately, the principal obstacle to monetary union was that the heads of state that met at the Hague

-Summit failed to deliver the political will and commitment necessary for its achievement.
-To a large extent

-they misunderstood the full implications required to achieve EMU.
-Put simply, the declaration to achieve

-EMU only had a real chance of success if the member states were prepared to sacrifice the macroeconomic

-control of their national economies to achieve common in$ation objectives – but the political will to do this

-was never present.
+Ultimately, the principal obstacle to monetary union was that the heads of state that met at the Hague Summit failed to deliver the political will and commitment necessary for its achievement.
+To a large extent they misunderstood the full implications required to achieve EMU.
+Put simply, the declaration to achieve EMU only had a real chance of success if the member states were prepared to sacrifice the macroeconomic control of their national economies to achieve common inflation objectives – but the political will to do this was never present.

 _EMS and the Delors Report_

-!e EMU project was clearly $agging when in 1978 the President of the European Commission Roy Jenkins

-suggested that an EMS be set up to provide a zone of currency stability for the European currencies.
-As

-we have seen, the EMS had a mixed performance in its early days and was not initially viewed as a vehicle

-for achieving EMU.
-However, in 1986 Europe passed the Single European Act with the aim of creating a

-single market by 1992. !is in turn led to an inevitable debate about whether a single market would be best

-served by a single currency.
-At a meeting of the European Council in June 1988, the Heads of Government

-- f the member countries of the EEC confirmed the long-run objective of economic and monetary union.
-A committee of academics and central bankers headed by Jacques Delors, President of the European Commission, was set up to investigate the EMU issue and propose a strategy for achieving it. !e result

-- f the deliberations was the so-called Delors Report of 1989 which set out a broad outline proposal for achieving EMU. !e Delors Report emphasized that member states would have to be prepared to transfer decision-making powers to community institutions in the field of monetary policy and be bound to preset procedures and rules in other areas such as fiscal policy.
-In particular, it emphasized the need not only for convergent monetary policies, but also for convergent fiscal policies. !e report argued that monetary union requires a single currency rather than just irrevocably fixed parities.
+The EMU project was clearly flagging when in 1978 the President of the European Commission Roy Jenkins suggested that an EMS be set up to provide a zone of currency stability for the European currencies.
+As we have seen, the EMS had a mixed performance in its early days and was not initially viewed as a vehicle for achieving EMU.
+However, in 1986 Europe passed the Single European Act with the aim of creating a single market by 1992.
+This in turn led to an inevitable debate about whether a single market would be best served by a single currency.
+At a meeting of the European Council in June 1988, the Heads of Government of the member countries of the EEC confirmed the long-run objective of economic and monetary union.
+A committee of academics and central bankers headed by Jacques Delors, President of the European Commission, was set up to investigate the EMU issue and propose a strategy for achieving it.
+The result of the deliberations was the so-called Delors Report of 1989 which set out a broad outline proposal for achieving EMU.
+The Delors Report emphasized that member states would have to be prepared to transfer decision-making powers to community institutions in the field of monetary policy and be bound to preset procedures and rules in other areas such as fiscal policy.
+In particular, it emphasized the need not only for convergent monetary policies, but also for convergent fiscal policies.
+The report argued that monetary union requires a single currency rather than just irrevocably fixed parities.
 A single currency would demonstrate the irreversibility of the move to monetary union, would considerably facilitate monetary management within the community and would avoid the transaction costs of converting currencies.
 An EU Central Bank was viewed as a necessity to operate monetary, credit and interest policy rather than close coordination between existing central banks.
 Full liberalization of capital markets and financial market integration were also viewed as essential.

 !e Delors Report took it for granted that the benefits of EMU would exceed the costs, and it was the remit